-\\ - Orondis, Revus, and Orondis Ultra have the highest efficacy and residual performance of foliar ground applications against brow n rot of citrus but these fungicides can also be applied by air.
+\\ - Orondis Ultra and Revus have the highest efficacy and residual performance of foliar ground applications against brow n rot of citrus but these fungicides can also be applied by air.
+Old labels of Orondis that allow for a foliar applications can still be used legally until supplies are exhausted.